-Some studies have shown that regular exercise has positive effects on cognition such as memory and attention for those over the age of 50.
+Studies suggest that regular exercise has positive effects on cognition such as memory and attention.
 It’s thought this is because exercise improves blood flow to the brain and lowers levels of inflammation and cellular damage.

-Some research has also been carried out into school age children and found a positive association between physical activity and cognitive function.
+Some research has also been carried out on school age children and found a positive association between physical activity and cognitive function.

-The Alzheimer’s Society has also reported promising research suggesting that regular exercise can help to reduce the risk of dementia, although more studies need to be carried out before we can understand exactly why this may be.
+The Alzheimer’s Society has reported promising research suggesting that regular exercise may help to reduce the risk of dementia, although more studies are needed before we can understand exactly why this may be.

 Discover the top 10 foods to boost your brainpower.

-For optimum health, everyone should aim to be physically active every day, if they can.
+For optimum health, the majority of us should aim to be physically active every day, if we can.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.